nextbysam/CineTune_Frontend/docs/caption-addition-logic-analysis.md

 };
 ```

-### 5. Timeline Addition Process
+### 5. Timeline Addition Process (Load Captions Button Only)

+**IMPORTANT**: Timeline addition only occurs when the user clicks "Load captions from JSON" button.
 Each non-vertical caption is converted to a text payload and dispatched:

 ```typescript
 // For each non-vertical caption